jyourstone/jellyfin-smartplaylist-plugin/README.md

     </p>
 </div>

-A rebuilt and modernized plugin to create smart, rule-based playlists in Jellyfin.
+Create smart, rule-based playlists and collections in Jellyfin.

-This plugin allows you to create dynamic playlists based on a set of rules, which will automatically update as your library changes.
+This plugin allows you to create dynamic playlists and collections based on a set of rules, which will automatically update as your library changes.

 **Requires Jellyfin version `10.10.0` and newer.** New functionality is only developed for Jellyfin `10.11.0` and newer.